greggersaurus/OpenSteamController/ReverseEngineering/README.md

  goal of modifying haptics jingle.
 This will be updated as tasks are completed and more knowledge is gained about the Steam Controller.

-1. Verify straightforward sim is on the correct path
-    1. Modify something and make sure it works on HW
-2. Finish decoding sim straightforward sim
+1. Finish decoding sim straightforward sim
     1. Decode intf_desc at 0x0000ef63?? (worth anything or does lsusb just dump this anyway...?)
 3. Run and decode other paths
     1. Interrupts (Note that GPREG1 is set to 1 in init2()...)